jes14/webapp_health_frontend/README.md

 ##  Scripts

-In the project directory, you can run:
+First, run the related [backend code](https://github.com/jes14/webapp_health_backend).
+Then, in the project directory, you can run:

 ### `npm start`